Frequently Asked Questions

 Is there a dress code?

 A diverse church like All Souls inevitably sees a wide variety of dress - with varying degrees of formality and fashion sense!
 The principle is to come as you are!
 As with everything we do, we always seek to act and live with both acceptance and respect of others (which includes how we dress).

 Can I bring my children?

 Of course!
 All ages are always welcome at All Souls.
-We have a full time children's worker, Brenda Beckett, who oversees our ministry for 0s-11s, and a full time youth worker, Trevor Pearce, who oversees our ministry for 12s-18s.
+We have a children's worker who oversees our ministry for 0s-11s, and a full time youth worker, Trevor Pearce, who oversees our ministry for 12s-18s.
 Both lead enthusiastic teams of volunteers, who have all gone through the necessary Criminal Records Bureau checks.

 The best service for families is our 09:30, when there are Sunday school groups for different age groups.
 There are also youth clubs on Friday evenings, and a regular Families' Lunch on Sundays.
 For details about all these, and more, go to the Families page.

 There is a crèche run by an experienced team at both our main morning services; in the evening a room is set up with a live TV relay equipped with toys so that you can sit with your small child and not miss out.

 How do I find out what Christians believe?